Azure SQL Connection Type (SSRS)

 For more information about platform and version support, see Data Sources Supported by Reporting Services (SSRS).

-You can use the Azure SQL database with Azure Active Directory (AAD).
+You can use Azure SQL Database with Microsoft Entra ID (formerly Azure Active Directory).

 This scenario is supported when you set up the following items properly: